Faktly-GmbH/laravel-prometheus-metrics/README.md

 #### Register Middleware for HTTP metrics

-In some cases – especially legacy apps or with custom Middleware setup – you might want to register the required middleware for HTTP metrics as soon as possible but after Session middleware.
-Add this to your Kernel.php or in newer Laravel versions to bootstrap/app.php:
+In legacy apps or custom middleware setups, register the HTTP metrics middleware early (but after session start).

+Add this to Kernel.php, or in newer Laravel versions bootstrap/app.php:

 ```php
 ->withMiddleware(function (Middleware $middleware) {